srikantpatnaik/anuduino-book/README.rst

 README
 ======

-This repository contains simple to advance projects based on `anuduino <http://github.com/androportal/anuduino/blob/master/doc/getting_started.rst>`_.
+This repository will host projects based on
+`anuduino <http://github.com/androportal/anuduino/blob/master/doc/getting_started.rst>`_.

 The attempt is to compile a ``free book`` for community.